Kernel Data Recovery Blog

 Note: To make the changes to circular logging settings effective, perform any of two – Restart the Microsoft Exchange Information Storage Service, or Dismount and mount the databases.

-Issues you may face with Circular Logging
+Issues you may face with circular logging

 Can third-party tools help after Exchange data loss?